FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 The Hidden Factors That Affect FedEx Prices vs USPS

 The sticker price isn’t always the final price.
-Surcharges, discounts, and annual rate changes can dramatically alter your total shipping cost.
+Surcharges, dimensional weight rules, discounts, and annual rate changes can dramatically alter your total shipping cost.

 Surcharges and Extra Fees

-This is one of the biggest differentiators in the FedEx prices vs USPS comparison.
+This remains one of the biggest differentiators in the FedEx prices vs USPS comparison.

 - Residential Surcharge: FedEx charges an extra fee (around $5) for nearly every delivery to a home address.
 USPS does not.